linguistics/utexas-latex/README.md

 ### Customizations

-The formatting guide doesn't specify a required font face.
+The formatting guide doesn't require a specific font face.
 The `utexasthesis` class doesn't set one, which leaves "Computer Modern Roman" as the default font family.

 You can use any font supported by your LaTeX distribution; e.g., to use the Palatino font, as in the formatting guideline's examples: